NickMcConnell/Beleriand/docs/hacking/modifying.rst

 slay.txt
   This details how weapons can be more effective against certain monsters.

-curse.txt
-  This file contains all the different curses that can be applied to objects.
-  It includes what type of object they can be applied to, random effects they can cause, and how they change an object's properties.

 object_property.txt
   This file gives details about what properties an object can have (apart from